monkslc/shelly/README.md

 # shelly
-A command-line shell built in Rust
+A toy command-line shell built in Rust

 ### Examples
 **Commands**